 Yes No

-If the answer is “Yes”, please explain briefly if needed
+If the answer is “Yes”, please explain briefly if needed [agreed]

 If it is consistent with the principles of your domestic law and with the nature of the judicial and other proceedings, does your country’s legal framework permit shifting the burden of proof to the defendant to show that alleged proceeds of crime were derived from legitimate sources (art.
 12, para.
 7)?